blazej-bucha/physical-geodesy-lecture-notes/README.md

-Starting with Newton's law of gravitation, discussed are fundamental quantities and concepts of Physical Geodesy such as the gravitational potential, the gravitational vector or the equipotential surfaces.
+Starting with Newton's law of gravitation, discussed are fundamental quantities and concepts of Physical Geodesy such as the gravitational potential, the gravitational vector and the equipotential surfaces.
 The next chapter is centered around the spherical harmonic expansion of the Earth's external gravitational field, focusing on Legendre polynomials, Legendre functions, spherical harmonics and their normalization.
 Next, introduced is the normal